12 FAM 000

 Hardware: The physical parts of an information system and related devices.
 Internal hardware devices include motherboards, hard drives, and memory.
 External hardware devices include monitors, keyboards, mice, printers, scanners, tape drives, and external storage arrays.

-High-impact system: An information system in which at least one security objective (i.e., confidentiality, integrity, or availability) is assigned a FIPS 199 potential impact value of high.
+High-impact system: An information system in which at least one security objective (i.e., confidentiality, integrity, or availability) in accordance with NIST publication FIPS 199 with potential impact value of high.

-High value assets: Items whose compromise or loss will severely impact post operations (personnel or payroll data, safes containing funds, Information Technology devices, etc.).
+High value assets (HVAs): Items whose compromise or loss will severely impact post operations (personnel or payroll data, safes containing funds, Information Technology devices, etc.).

 Hotspot: A location that offers internet access over a wireless local area network; no other services or data are provided.